 What about being mentally prepared?

 In the face of disaster we will each evolve and adapt.
 The thing is to start doing that now with regard to key areas like behavior and personal health.
-For example, Rich says he thought he was addicted to diet soda pop, until he stopped drinking it.
+For example, Rich thought he was addicted to diet soda pop, until he stopped drinking it.

 Then there’s other stuff